Free (or Cheap) College for Seniors and Retirees in All 50 States

 (Image credit: Getty Images)

 Across the country, retirees can take advantage of free (or close to it) college courses for older residents at various public and private institutions.
-Some programs allow elders as young as 55 to participate.
+Some programs and organizations allow elders as young as 55 to participate.

 Bob Niedt